basarat/algorithms/src/quickSort/README.md

   items greater than pivot,
 ]
 ```
-* We can now partition these less than pivot elements of the array
-* And the greater than pivot elements of the array
-* independently as recursive subproblems of smaller size.
+* Notice that in each call to partition, not only are we putting the pivot in its rightful place, but more importantly we are dividing the problem into two smaller problems that can be tackled independently.
+Items less than the pivot can be sorted independent of the items greater than the pivot.
+We can do this sorting by recursively calling the partition routine on the items less than and items greater than the pivot.
 ```js
 partition(array, start, pivotRank);
 partition(array, pivotRank + 1, before);
 ```

-* The reason why its called quick is because of its very low memory overhead since we are doing the sorting in place.
+* The reason why the algorithm is named quick, is because of its very low memory overhead since we are doing the partitioning in place one by one.
-* At a high level, randomly selecting the pivot gives a pivot that is in the 25% to 75% position in a given set of elements at about half the times.
-This gives us a fairly consistently decreasing problem size which brings it to an average runtime of O(n log n) similar to merge sort.
+* At a high level, randomly selecting a pivot, gives us pivot that is in the 25% to 75% rank in a given set of elements, at about half the times.
+This gives us a fairly consistent decreasing problem size, which brings quicksort's average runtime to O(n log n) similar to merge sort.